-Keeping your fertility intact requires understanding what can get in the way.
-Here is the impact of Epididymitis and swollen testicles on male fertility.
+Keeping your fertility intact requires knowing what may damage it.
+Here is the impact of Epididymitis on male fertility.

 Fertility issues can arise that may make it more difficult or even prevent individuals from being able to conceive.

-A common fertility complication that males experience is known as epididymitis, and one of the primary symptoms is swollen testicles.
+One common condition that males may experience is known as epididymitis, and one of its primary symptoms is swollen testicles.
 Let’s explore everything you need to know about this condition.

 What Exactly Is the Epididymitis?

-Epididymitis can be categorized into two primary types.
-The symptoms that you have will typically vary depending on what type of epididymitis you suffer from.
+Epididymitis can be acute or chronic.
+The symptoms that you have may vary depending on the type.

 Other common symptoms include: